AesonJohnson/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach allows you to change the original array itself, while map returns a new array of the same length.

 2. What is the difference between a function and a method?

+    Functions are bits of code that can be called by name, while methods are bits of code called by name associated with objects.

 3. What is closure?
+    Closures give you access to an outer function from an inner function.

 4. Describe the four rules of the 'this' keyword.

+    There is default (global) binding, implicit binding, explicit binding, and constructor calls.

 5. Why do we need super() in an extended class?

+    The super keyword is used to call attributes and methods of a parent class.

 ## Project Set up